danny0838/git-store-meta/README.md

 To store the metadata of all git-revisioned files, run:

+    git-store-meta.pl --store

+And a data file named `.git_store_meta` (by default) will be created in your repo, `git add` it so that the metadata is revisioned.

+The `--fields` (`-f`) option determines the fields to be stored.
+For example, the command:

     git-store-meta.pl --store -f user,group,mode,mtime,atime

-And a data file named `.git_store_meta` (by default) will be created in your repo, `git add` it so that the metadata is revisioned.

-The `--fields` (`-f`) option determines which fields are to be stored.
-Their order matters partially since it affects the order of fields in the data file, but it doesn't affect applying.
-For example the above command creates a data file with these fields:
+creates a data file with these fields:

     <file> <type> <user> <group> <mode> <mtime> <atime>

-If `--fields` is not provided, git-store-meta takes the fields defined in the current data file, and thus running `git-store-meta.pl --store` works in most usual cases.

 If `directory` is included in `--fields`, metadata of every directory under Git revision control is also stored:

     git-store-meta.pl --store -f mtime,directory

+`--fields` will be recorded in the data file, and a future run of `--store`, `--update`, or `--apply` will load the recorded settings if not explicitly specified.

 ### Apply

-To apply (restore) the metadata recorded in the data file, run:
+To apply (restore) all metadata recorded in the data file to working tree files, run:

     git-store-meta.pl --apply

-And all recorded metadata will be applied to the working tree files.

 Fields can be selectively applied.
 For example, to apply mtime only: